JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ### Let Blocks

 `let` statements create a new *hard scope* block (see above) and introduce new variable bindings each time they run.
-The variable needs not be immediately assigned:
+The variable need not be immediately assigned:
 ```jldoctest
 julia> var1 = let x
            for i in 1:5